 You want to end up with a sticky ball of dough at the end of mixing.

-– I bake bread in order to have an easy-to-slice loaf of bread for sandwiches.
-But you can shape this in any way that makes you happy.
-I’m jealous of all of those pretty boules out there.
+You can shape your purple sweet potato sourdough bread in any way that makes you happy.
+I’m jealous of all of those pretty sourdough boules on Instagram.

 I have acquired the belief, true or not, that you shouldn’t add salt to bread until well after the process has started for fear of direct salt effect on the yeast and bacteria (that whole osmosis and cell wall thing).
 This is probably overkill, but it is something I always do (i.e. delay adding salt).

-If we are not going to eat the loaf within a few days, I slice the bread and put the slices in a freezer bag in the freezer to extend the life of the loaf.
+If we are not going to eat your sourdough within a few days of baking, slice the bread and put the slices in a freezer bag in the freezer to extend the life of the loaf.